DeganAI/autonate-liberation/README.md

 ## 🌟 What is Autonate?

 Autonate is a revolutionary multi-agent AI system that transforms auto transport coordination.
-Built on the incredible [Eliza Framework](https://github.com/elizaOS/eliza) and orchestrated by [The Org](https://github.com/elizaOS/the-org), it's not just another chatbot - it's a liberation movement disguised as software.
+Built on [Eliza Framework](https://github.com/elizaOS/eliza) and orchestrated by [The Org](https://github.com/elizaOS/the-org), it's not just another chatbot - it's a liberation movement disguised as software.

 ### The Problem We Solve